 According to the Yavlonskys, Bogonsky had pressured them into filing a false account with the police.
 If they did not file incriminating testimony against Praport, Bogonsky threatened to tell their relatives in the United States to stop sending them money.
 When they met Bogonsky at the police station, he warned them not to talk about Mrs. Krotoschinsky’s having revealed the hiding place — “otherwise I will be considered a liar.”
 “And when I saw the defendant,” Tziral continued to explain the change in their testimony, “we again saw the past, and the horror was before us again and we did not know what we were saying.
 We were terrified by Bogonsky’s screams.”
 And Moshe Yavlonsky testified, “Bogonsky told me what to say; after all, I did not remember everything.”

 In the ten days that elapsed between the police investigation and their court appearance, both Tziral and Moshe Yavlonsky recalled the true events and the role that their neighbor, Mrs. Krotoschinsky, played in surrendering the girls.
 Tziral still harbored deep hatred toward Jewish policemen like Praport for handing over her family members.
 Those who served in the police, she declared, “are not worth a penny.”
-In one opportunity she stated that, “So many years have passed, what do we need this for?”
+Still, in one opportunity she stated that, “So many years have passed, what do we need this for?”
 With these words she expressed the sentiment shared by some survivors that it was time to move on and put the past to rest.
+A decade and a half had passed since these events had taken place, and while these survivors had deep reservations about the actions of these policemen and kapos, they no longer believed it was wise to prosecute them.

 The panel of judges cleared Praport.
 It found the testimony of all the witnesses flawed and could not determine which was true, that of the New York-based tailor Bogonsky or that of Yavlonsky.

 But a year later, Israel’s Attorney General’s Office filed charges against Moshe and Tziral Yavlonsky for being witnesses who “were willing, in exchange for financial benefit, to sell their soul to the devil.”
-Unlike the devil in the Kastner trial who was Eichmann and his men, here the devil was the Jewish policeman Praport.
+Unlike the devil in the Kastner trial who was Eichmann and his men, here the devil was the Jewish policeman and collaborator, Praport.
+The prosecutors continued to show their zeqal in their attempts to try alleged collaborators.

 The Yavlonskys called to the stand the defense witness Antek Zuckerman, a leader of the underground movement in the Warsaw Ghetto, to explain their instinctive reaction while providing testimony that criminalized a Jewish policeman.
-Zuckerman had strongly opposed the poet Nathan Alterman’s call to blur the lines between rebels and collaborators.
+Zuckerman had strongly opposed poet Nathan Alterman’s call to blur the lines between rebels and collaborators and was one of the survivors who refused to forgive the policemen and kapos for their past actions.
 “Only in the lines of Nathan Alterman’s poem do the Judenrat men and the fighters live in peace.
 [Only] in the dead letters.
-But in [real] life there was a bitter fight, there was a battle, there were victims….”
-Seeing Praport aroused in Moshe and Tziral “a primitive response, certainly a spontaneous one, of a desire for revenge,” Zuckerman explained to the judge who would end up acquitting the couple.
+But in [real] life there was a bitter fight, there was a battle, there were victims…” Seeing Praport awoke in Moshe and Tziral “a primitive response, certainly a spontaneous one, of a desire for revenge,” Zuckerman explained to the judge who would end up acquitting the couple.
 I too, Zuckerman pointed out, refuse to this very day to shake the hand of former policemen.